Jamie Muscato

 Jamie Muscato (born 12 April 1990) is an English actor and singer.

 Muscato is best known for his portrayal of Jason Dean (J.D.) in the original London run of Heathers: The Musical in 2018.
-He has starred in several other West End productions, including The Great Gatsby as Jay Gatsby, Moulin Rouge! as Christian, Once as Guy, and Les Misérables as Enjolras.
+He has starred in several other West End productions, including The Great Gatsby as Jay Gatsby, Moulin Rouge! as Christian, Cabaret as the Emcee, and Les Misérables as Enjolras.
 He also starred in the London premiere of Natasha, Pierre & The Great Comet of 1812 as Anatole Kuragin from December 2024 to February 2025, where he received a Laurence Olivier Award nomination for Best Actor in a Musical.

 As a teenager, he was in a production of Unforgotten as a member of the British Youth Music Theatre, continuing his musical theatre training and appearing in other singing competitions.
 His first professional role was as an ensemble swing for the original London cast of Spring Awakening, marking his West End debut after its transfer, he later starred as Melchior in the 2024 West End reunion concert.
 From 2019 to 2020, he starred as Tony in West Side Story at the Curve Theatre.